Günter Lorenz: Double murder

 On February 15, 1983, the bodies of 43-year-old Sieglinde Eckert and her eldest daughter, 18-year-old Ursula, were found in Ungargasse 12 in Landstraße.
-A police doctor found that both women were killed with headshots from a rifle loaded with explosive bullets.
-The bodies of the dead were so disfigured that officials were initially unable to distinguish between mother and daughter, with only the younger daughters being able to identify the two.
+A police doctor found that the cause of death in both victims was a shot to the head from a rifle loaded with explosive bullets.
+The bodies of the victims were highly disfigured- enough for the officials to initially be unable to distinguish between mother and daughter, with only the younger daughters being able to identify the two.

-Despite questioning all the neighbours, nobody had seen an armed man or heard a shot.
-There were no signs of a break-in at the apartment door, which led investigators to believe that the victims might have known the offender and opened the door for him.
-The questioning of a friend of Ursula's brought the officials onto something.
-She said that she had talked to Ursula shortly before the murder, saying that she had recently been visited by her ex-boyfriend Paul and that he had a weapon with him.
-But because he was scary, she broke off contact with him.
-The police investigated Paul, who turned out to be Günter Lorenz.
-He was 18 years old, had just passed his exams with distinction and lived in a Vienna caretaker's apartment.
-In the first interrogations, he denied having anything to do with the murders until the investigators found personal belongings of the victims in his home.
-He then said that he had wanted to rob his ex-girlfriend, but did not dare to do it alone.
-That's why he asked his 16-year-old Peter Daubinger to accompany him.
-However, he had brought a weapon, shot the two women and had fled with the loot.
-Since Daubinger was untraceable, the police initiated a search for him and warned of his dangerousness.
-In the meantime, Daubinger was presented as the true culprit in the media.
+Despite questioning all the neighbours, nobody had seen an armed man or heard a gunshot.
+There were no signs of a forced entry in the apartment door, which led investigators to believe that the victims might have known the offender and opened the door for him.
+The questioning of a friend of Ursula provided a possible lead to the officials.
+She said that she had talked to Ursula shortly before the murder, who stated that she had recently been visited by her ex-boyfriend, Paul, and that he had a weapon with him- which resulted in her ceasing communications with him.
+The police investigated Paul, who was found to be Günter Lorenz.
+He was an 18 year old who had just passed his exams with distinction and was living in a Vienna caretaker's apartment.
+In the first round of interrogations, he denied having anything to do with the murders until the investigators found personal belongings of the victims in his home.
+He then said that he had wanted to rob his ex-girlfriend, but did not dare to do it alone, which is why he had asked his 16-year-old Peter Daubinger to accompany him.
+However, Daubinger, according to Günter, had brought a weapon with which he murdered the two women and had fled with their belongings.
+Since Daubinger was untraceable, the police initiated a search for him and warned of his threat.
+In the meantime, Daubinger was presented as the culprit in the media.